ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ![C-CPP-Workflow](https://github.com/tcwan/ev3dev/blob/tcwan-wiki-swarch-1/images/workflow-c-cpp.flowchart.svg)

 Four options are available for C/C++:
 1. Target-based (Native) Compilation (compiler running on EV3 Controller): This is not a recommended configuration due to the limited storage, processing power and RAM on the EV3 Controller.
+You'll need the [build-essential](https://packages.debian.org/stretch/build-essential) apt package, as well as [ev3dev-tools](https://github.com/ev3dev/ev3dev-tools)
-2. Host-based Emulated Cross-Compilation: If custom libraries were only available for the Target platform; the cross-compilers are actually Target-based compilers running in an emulator on the Host (PC)
+2. Host-based Emulated Cross-Compilation: If custom libraries were only available for the Target platform; the cross-compilers are actually Target-based compilers running in an emulator on the Host (PC).
+Look for [`debian-<dist>-<arch>-cross`](https://github.com/ev3dev/docker-cross) docker iamges.
-3. Host-based Native Cross-Compilation: If multi-architecture custom libraries were available on the Host (PC) platform; this is the most efficient configuration
+3. Host-based Native Cross-Compilation: If multi-architecture custom libraries were available on the Host (PC) platform; this is the most efficient configuration.
+Look for [`debian-<dist>-cross`](https://github.com/ev3dev/docker-cross) docker images.
-4. Vendor supplied Host-based Cross-Compilation Toolchain: The latest versions of the vendor toolchains may not support the EV3 Controller platform
+4. Vendor supplied Host-based Cross-Compilation Toolchain: The latest versions of the vendor toolchains may not support the EV3 Controller platform.
+See [C++ Language Bindings Project](https://github.com/ddemidov/ev3dev-lang-cpp) for a link to vendor supplied packages.

 * ???
 * TBD